 This impacts our relationships and our ability to form them.
 Be intellectually curious and get to know the person on a personal level.
-One of the most important aspects in forming a great relationship is to find out what their goals are so that in turn, if you want to play the role of a connector, you know who would add value to them based on what their goals are.
+One of the most important aspects of forming a great relationship is to find out what their goals are so that in turn, if you want to play the role of a connector, you know who would add value to them based on what their goals are.
 If you can help them, they might be able to help you in the future.

 Listening and sincerity are two key factors in mining that introduction and forming the basis of a good relationship.